magalhas/jasmine-html-runner/README.md

 It uses phantomjs to execute your html jasmine's spec runner and fetches the results when the test ends, then it outputs in the console.
-It also uses httpd-mock to create a mock http server that maybe needed for the tests to run successfuly.
+It also uses httpd-mock to create a mock http server that may be needed for the tests to run successfuly.
 It supports webservices mock implementation through a configuration file.

 ## External dependencies